eesmer/DebianDC/Documentation/decisions/0002-debian13-openbox-migration.md

 - Changes in package and tool behavior have become more visible
 - Some previous approaches (such as HTML rendering via Zenity) have required reconsideration

+This document records the decision to transition DebianDC to Debian 13 and Openbox, together with its technical and historical context.